Let's help you find the best method, tool and activity for your project!

 You can contribute to this project by sending feedbacks to the person maintaining it (check in the burger menu on the left)

 18F Method Cards

 18F Methods Cards is a collection of tools to adopt human-centered design.
 The method cards are split in 4 different phases of a project: discover, decide, make and validate (plus an extra category for the fundamentals).

-Medialabamsterdam.com is a toolkit is a collection of design resources and methods to help design research, ideation and experimentation.
+Medialabamsterdam.com created a toolkit is a collection of design resources and methods to help design research, ideation and experimentation.
 Whether you need to define intentions, know your users, frame insights, find ideas and concepts or prototype and test, are in the research or creation phase of a project, filters will help you find the right method for you needs.